FREE WIRELESS AT ELTIBURON CASITAS!!!

 from the US: 011-52-1 - 613-111-1614

 Now Accepting Checks, VISA, MC, Also Paypal can be used.
-Rates 100-130 per night depending on unit, number of persons, beds, and length of stay.
 5% service fee for Credit Cards or Paypal.

 50% deposit to book, balance due 60 days prior to arrival.

 Or take a chance and stop by if you are in town.
-We often have a vacancy if not a Holiday or during peak Whale season.
+We may have a vacancy if not a Holiday or during peak Whale season.
 Call when you arrive at the private gate.
+Sorry no pets.

 613- 135-2536 Hotel Office 613-111-1614 Mexican Cell

 Daily Maid service is included in the room rate and must be utilized.
-Rooms must be maintained to our standards to keep bugs out and the Casitas maintained to our high standards.
+Rooms must be maintained to our standards to keep bugs out.
 All Casita bath towels and bed linens are supplied and towels and sheets/linens changed as needed, usually once a week.
 Drop your towels on the floor when you want them replaced.
 Water is a precious resource here but we will wash your towels or linens anytime on request.
-Bed linens changed every 5-7 days depending on your length of stay.

 Normal tip rate for housekeeping is about 20- 50 pesos per day for housekeeping services.
 (2-4 dollars/day) depending on how messy you leave your kitchen and room!